sayan1886/blockarraygroup/docs/README.md

 3rd Party Application developers may also offer their applications for sale on the network, whereby a revenue royalty agreement is agreed upon.

-Whereby resources per day provides a variable in a function that is reponsible for determining the *expenditure* rate or "burn" rate.
+Whereby resources per day provides a variable in a function that is responsible for determining the *expenditure* rate or "burn" rate.

 > Example
 >